megafinz/WpfDependencyInjectionExample/README.md

 # WpfDependencyInjectionExample

-Simple add that demonstrates the usage of dependency injection in WPF app.
+Simple app that demonstrates the usage of dependency injection in WPF app.